 Statistics on Alcoholism in Veterans

-Alcohol, specifically, is one of the most problematic substances for veterans.1 In fact, alcohol is the most commonly abused substance, other than tobacco, among vets.2 Alcoholism is more common among male (10.5%) than female veterans (4.8%).2 The higher prevalence of alcoholism among veterans may be related to stresses like exposure to trauma, combat, deployment, and reintegrating back into civilian life.2
+Alcohol, specifically, is one of the most problematic substances for Veterans.1 In fact, alcohol is the most commonly misused substance, other than tobacco, among Vets.2 Alcoholism is more common among male (10.5%) than female Veterans (4.8%).2 The higher prevalence of alcoholism among Veterans may be related to stresses like exposure to trauma, combat, deployment, and reintegrating back into civilian life.2

 PTSD and Alcohol Abuse in Veterans: A Common Pair

 Post-traumatic stress disorder is the most common mental health issue that Veterans face when returning from combat.3,6 Between 14% and 22% of Veterans returning from Iraq and Afghanistan and over 30% of Vietnam Veterans currently meet or have met criteria for PTSD.3,6

 PTSD can develop after exposure to a traumatic event where a person’s safety, life, or the life of someone they care about is threatened.7 Symptoms of PTSD include:7

 - Reliving the event in some way, such as through nightmares or flashbacks.

 - Changes in a person’s emotional state, such as feeling down, isolating from others, and being unable to experience pleasure.

 - Feeling more on-edge, irritable, and easily startled.

 For Veterans, PTSD often develops because of exposure to trauma during combat or deployment.3 However, exposure to other types of trauma, such as childhood abuse, sexual assault, or training accidents, can also lead to PTSD.3